learosema/tdd-talk/src/content/slides.md

 # Unit tests

 - test single functions in an isolated way
-- external dependencies are out of scope and are abstracted away
 - database queries, API fetches are replaced (mocked) by fixed results

 ---